redhottensors/FARAMIR/README.md

 Unfreezing other portions of the head or the attention pool will most likely result in a rapid and catastrophic decline in validation performance.

+### What are AdaptiveSigmoid and ChannelNorm?
+Where can I find the papers?
+``AdaptiveSigmoid`` is a parameterized drop-in replacement for SiLU activation that @RedHotTensors has been developing.
+Its use results in a small but noticible improvment in model performance which exceeds that of an equivilent number of linear parameters.

+``ChannelNorm`` reduces initial loss by normalizing the features of the component models to the same scale.
+It also acts to forestall collapse of the SigLIP backbone.

+It's not entirely impossible that a paper may be produced on AdapativeSigmoid at some point.
+It appears novel.

 ## Additional Notes
 - The assessment confidence may be useful as an aesthetic gradient.
 - The output of the gated classifier heads can be examined for a more detailed breakdown of the